vonhyou/sdlxr/README.md

 >
 > Refer to [the example projects](#examples) for examples on how to set up your `build.zig` for building for the Web.

-Building for Emscripten requires an Emscripten development environment to be set up on the host system.
+Building for `wasm32-emscripten` requires an Emscripten development environment to be set up on the host system.
 It is strongly recommended that you use [the Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html) to install and manage Emscripten.

 When building for Emscripten, you need to provide a path to the Emscripten sysroot via `--sysroot`: